Buffett's Apple Buy A No-Brainer

 The assumptions used in the various modeling will be the same for each scenario, unless otherwise stated.
 Projected earnings growth rates and projected dividends as per TABLEs 2 and 4 above are the same for all scenarios/cases.
 All scenarios have a starting P/E of 13.97 per TABLE 1 above.

-SCENARIO 1, as reflected in TABLE 5.1 below, is based on the 4 years ending in 2020, having the same average P/E ratio of 12.84 as for the 4 years ending in 2016, and an ending P/E ratio of 12.84.
+Scenario 1, as reflected in TABLE 5.1 below, is based on the four years ending in 2020, having the same average P/E ratio of 12.84 as for the four years ending in 2016, and an ending P/E ratio of 12.84.
 That is equivalent to a fall in Apple's share price of 24.5% from current levels.
 Share repurchases are set at a percentage of net income to give a 10% return per year for all cases.

 TABLE 5.1

-It can be seen from the TABLE 5.1 model, the required share repurchases to achieve an average yearly return of 10% over the next 4 years, on Berkshire's purchase of 72M Apple shares in January 2017, ranges from 11.8% of net income for the high earnings growth case to 49.0% for the low earnings growth case, and 125.9% for the no earnings growth case.
-The consensus growth case requires 30.2% of net income for share repurchases, to achieve a 10.0% average yearly return, just 40% of the average share repurchase level over the past 4 years.
+It can be seen from the TABLE 5.1 model, the required share repurchases to achieve an average yearly return of 10% over the next four years, on Berkshire's purchase of 72M Apple shares in January 2017, ranges from 11.8% of net income for the high earnings growth case to 49.0% for the low earnings growth case, and 125.9% for the no earnings growth case.
+The consensus growth case requires 30.2% of net income for share repurchases to achieve a 10.0% average yearly return, just 40% of the average share repurchase level over the past four years.

 Share repurchases of 125.9% of net income under the no growth case would require Apple to draw on its existing cash reserves to the extent of ~$94B.
 If President Trump succeeds in his tax reforms, it may well be Apple will repatriate cash and engage in share repurchases of this magnitude.

-Scenario 2 - as reflected in TABLE 5.2 below, assumes an average P/E ratio of 15.0 throughout the 4-year period.
+Scenario 2 - as reflected in TABLE 5.2 below, assumes an average P/E ratio of 15.0 throughout the four-year period.
 Share repurchases are set at 70% of net income for the no growth case, and 60% for all other cases.

 TABLE 5.2